simonajsimona/sjs-website/content/home/skills.md

   icon = "lightbulb"
   icon_pack = "fas"
-  name = "Philosophy of Social Science and Social theory" description = "Classical and Contemporary social theory"
+  name = "Philosophy of Social Science and Social theory" description = "I am mostly interested in how the philosophy of social science and social theory inform social science research"

 [[feature]]
   icon = "microphone-alt"